Information for researchers

 - It is expected that the project will be completed within 18 months of the grant being awarded.

-- The Call for Applications will open in November/December with a submission deadline of January 15, 2021, 11 PM EST
+- The Call for Applications will open in November/December with a submission deadline of Early January- date to be defined soon.

 - Applicants will be notified of funding decisions by April 30th of year of funding.

 - For Application and grant guidelines, visit www.AAZV.org